AmongRyzh/AmongRyzh/README.md

-- 👋 Hi, I’m @AmongRyzh
+- Hi, I'm @AmongRyzh
-- 👀 I’m interested in Unity game developing, some other games like Among Us or Baba Is You.
+- I'm a Russian game developer and YouTuber.
-- 🌱 I’m currently learning making videogames in Unity.
+- I'm making games using Unity (and I'm still learning)

 <!---
 AmongRyzh/AmongRyzh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.